cazacov/DevOpsND-Capstone/README.md

     - system:masters
 ```

 where "jenkins" is the user name that will make the deployments (Jenkins server runs as this Linux account by default).
-579060413136 is my AWS-id, you can find yours in the output of CloudFormation export for the EKS IAM Role on the screenshot in the section "Install Jenkins".
+579060413136 is my AWS-id, you can find yours in the output of CloudFormation export for the EKS IAM Role. (see screenshot in the section "Install Jenkins").

 ### Deployment steps in the Jenkinsfile